Skip to main content

 Avoiding the Capital Cliff: Multi-Year Budget Planning

-Action Taken: Instead of waiting for 2028 failures, the district:
+Instead of waiting for 2028 failures, the district takes action:

 • Increases capital reserves by $600K annually starting 2025

-• Secures bulk HVAC replacement contract at 18% discount vs. individual procurements
+• Secures a bulk HVAC replacement contract at 18% discount vs. individual procurements

 • Schedules replacements during summer breaks (planned) instead of mid-year (emergency)